-This course provides an overview of legal and professional components of music publishing, copyright, and licensing
+This course provides an overview of legal and professional components of music publishing, copyright, and licensing relative to the music industry.

 MUL 315 - Electronic Music, 2 credit hours

 Survey of the evolution of electro-mechanical means of creating music with a focus on contemporary technology.
 Topics include hardware, software, MIDI, sequencing, sampling, and multimedia applications.